 Casio piano players are known for their authenticity and are a feature that has keeps drawing customers back to their products, and the same goes for the PX-160.
 The piano comes with a triple pedal system with a sleek black finish and redesigned speaker system that gives it an elegant look.
 The great aesthetics of this piano make it the perfect piano for both professionals and beginners.

 The size dimensions of the PX-160 piano are 52’ x 11.5’ x 5.6’ without a music stand.
 With an optional keyboard stand the dimensions are 52’ x 11.5’ x 30.2’.
 These are the standard dimensions for a piano.

 Unlike acoustic pianos that require a lot of maintenance and usually turns off a lot of people, digital pianos have minimal maintenance requirements in addition to being portable and having numerous features.
 The piano is fairly easy to maintain.
 You need to use a soft moistened cloth with water or a mild detergent.

 Casio PX-160 piano comes in 3 colors: Black, White and Gold.
 The sleek black finish gives it an elegant and modern look.
 The neutral color makes it a great option for all types of piano players- professional and beginners.

-The Casio PX-160 comes with 88 keys, a tri-sensor scaled hammer action keyboard II and stimulated ebony and ivory keys.
+The Casio PX-160 comes with 88 keys, a tri-sensor scaled hammer action keyboard II and simulated ebony and ivory keys.
 The buttons have playback features and some support style sounds.
 Other functionalities includes a GRAND piano button, a duet mode button and auto power off that turns off the piano after four idle hours.

 Setting up the PX-160 is quite easy.
 Not only is the piano compatible but it also comes with an elegant design.
 The all black piano will be a great addition to the interiors of your home.
 You can choose to buy the piano by itself, or you can opt for the optional CS-67 stand.
 The stand has a design that looks incredibly stylish.